UMSKT/writeups/README.md

 The only operation that is defined on individual points is negation, which for a point $P = (x,y)$ is defined as $-P = (x,-y)$.

 Divisors, however, can be added and multiplied by scalars according to their definition.
-This allows the construction of a group, but this group is too large to be cryptographically useful.
+This allows the construction of an abelian (commutative) additive group, but this group is too large to be cryptographically useful.
 Therefore, we will need to consider a subset of divisors with useful properties.

 ## Semi-reduced and reduced divisors